phil-likes-ai/fib-nachos/README.md

 ## Use Cases

+- **RStudents**: Fibonacci learning and fun exercises.
+- **Reversal Seekers**: Use the Golden Pocket highlight to pinpoint areas where price may stage a reversal.
 - **Swing Traders**: Identify Fibonacci retracements during pullbacks in ongoing trends, optimizing entry/exit points.
 - **Trend Traders**: Confirm trend alignment across multiple EMAs to validate the broader market direction.
 - **Reversal Seekers**: Use the Golden Pocket highlight to pinpoint areas where price may stage a reversal.

 ## Installation Guide